mavroudisv/des-64bit/README.md

 # des-64bit
-DES encryption algorithm implementation in php, without the use of crypt libraries.
+DES encryption algorithm implementation in php, without the use of crypto libraries.

 http://mavroudisv.eu/pagerank/